-The Audit Committee formally met four times during 2011 and once to date in 2012 to review the quarterly financial reports, periodic independent accounting reviews and financial and internal control audits by Jones Simkins, P.C., UTMD's independent auditor.
+The Audit Committee formally met four times during 2016 and once to date in 2017 to review the quarterly financial reports, periodic independent accounting reviews and financial and internal control audits by UTMD's independent audit firms.
 The Audit Committee selects the Company's independent accountants, approves the scope of audit and related fees and reviews financial reports, audit results, internal accounting procedures, internal controls and other programs to comply with applicable requirements relating to financial accountability.
-The Audit Committee met several times informally to review SEC comment letters and UTMD's responses related to UTMD's Form 8-K disclosures regarding the Femcare acquisition.
-The Audit Committee Chairman on behalf of the Audit Committee reviewed and selected independent auditors in the UK and Australia required to complete financial audits and tax returns related to the Femcare acquisition.
+The Audit Committee Chairman on behalf of the Audit Committee reviewed and selected independent auditors for the UK, Ireland, Canada and Australia subsidiaries' financial audits and tax returns.

-The Governance and Nominating Committee met formally four times during 2011, and once to date in 2012.
-The Governance and Nominating Committee, which is comprised of the independent members of the Board of Directors, takes the lead in developing and implementing policies that are intended to ensure that the Board of Directors will be appropriately constituted and organized to meet its fiduciary obligations to the Company and its shareholders, identify individuals qualified to become members of the Board of Directors, and develop and recommend to the Board of Directors a set of corporate governance principles applicable to the Company.
-The Governance and Nominating Committee will consider nominees recommended by shareholders.
-In accordance with the Company's Bylaws, shareholders' nominations for election as directors must be submitted in writing to the Company at its principal offices not less than 30 days prior to the Annual Meeting at which the election is to be held (or if less than 40 days' notice of the date of the Annual Meeting is given or made to shareholders, not later than the tenth day following the date on which the notice of the Annual Meeting was mailed).
+The Governance and Nominating Committee met formally three times during 2016, and once to date in 2017.
+The Governance and Nominating Committee, which is comprised of the independent members of the Board of Directors, takes the lead in developing and implementing policies that are intended to ensure that the Board of Directors will be appropriately constituted and organized to meet its fiduciary obligations to the Company and its stockholders, identify individuals qualified to become members of the Board of Directors, and develop and recommend to the Board of Directors a set of corporate governance principles applicable to the Company.
+During its meetings, after receiving the Company's routine compliance reports, the Governance and Nominating Committee reviewed compliance by UTMD and its personnel, including executive officers and directors, with applicable regulatory requirements as well as the Company's own compliance policies, and compared its established policies and procedures for compliance with current applicable laws and regulations, under the guidance of corporate counsel, as needed.

+The Governance and Nominating Committee will consider nominees recommended by stockholders.
+In accordance with the Company's Bylaws, stockholders' nominations for election as directors must be submitted in writing to the Company at its principal offices not less than 30 days prior to the Annual Meeting at which the election is to be held (or if less than 40 days' notice of the date of the Annual Meeting is given or made to stockholders, not later than the tenth day following the date on which the notice of the Annual Meeting was mailed).